tlswg/tls13-spec/draft-ietf-tls-tls13.md

          ins: Florian Weimer
          org: Red Hat Product Security
        date: 2015-09
+  REKEY:
+      title: "Increasing the Lifetime of a Key: A Comparative Analysis of the Security of Re-keying Techniques"
+      author:
+      -
+        ins: M. Abdalla
+      -
+        ins: M. Bellare
+      seriesinfo: ASIACRYPT2000
+      date: 2000-10

 --- abstract

 This document specifies version 1.3 of the Transport Layer Security